I've Got a Secret: Hosts and panelists

 The show was originally hosted by radio and television personality Garry Moore.
 After several months of an ever-changing panel, game show host Bill Cullen, acerbic comedian Henry Morgan, TV hostess Faye Emerson, and actress Jayne Meadows became the four regular panelists.
 In 1958, Emerson left the show to star in a play and was replaced by actress Betsy Palmer.
 Later that year, Meadows relocated to the West Coast and was replaced by former Miss America Bess Myerson.
 At various times, guest hosts substituted for Moore, including panelists Cullen, Morgan and Palmer, among others.
 Additionally, other comedians and celebrities appeared as guests on the panel when others were away.
 The announcer for most of the 1952–67 run was John Cannon.

 Moore left the show after the 1963–64 season.
 After his comedy program The Garry Moore Show was canceled, Moore chose to retire from television to travel the world with his wife.
 Moore was replaced by Steve Allen, who left his own syndicated talk show to take over the game, on September 21, 1964.
 Allen also hosted the show during the 1972−73 revival.
 Former panelist Bill Cullen hosted the show for its brief 1976 CBS summer run.
 Frequent panelists on this revival were Richard Dawson, Henry Morgan, Pat Carroll, and Elaine Joyce.

 The version seen on Oxygen was hosted by Stephanie Miller from January 2000 until August 2001.
 Regular panelists on this version included Jim J. Bullock, Jason Kravits, Amy Yasbeck, and Teri Garr.

 The GSN version was hosted by Bil Dwyer and, unlike the earlier versions, featured a permanent panel that appeared on each episode, consisting of Billy Bean, Frank DeCaro, Jermaine Taylor, and Suzanne Westenhoefer.

 Original series

-Game play
+Gameplay

 Each typical episode featured two regular contestant rounds, followed by a celebrity guest round, occasionally followed by an additional regular round.